Bryson Head: Political career

 The retirement of federal member for Flynn Ken O'Dowd prompted the sitting member for Callide Colin Boyce to vie to be O'Dowd's successor in federal parliament.

 Expecting the resulting Callide by-election to be held after the 2022 Australian federal election, Head was endorsed by the LNP as their candidate in February 2022.

 Head campaigned chiefly on rural health issues, criticising the reduction of health services in the electorate including the closure of maternity services in places like Theodore which was seeing an increase in roadside births.
 At a meeting held in Biloela about the issue of rural health services, which he attended his LNP leader David Crisafulli and shadow health minister Ros Bates, Head said he would have a "red hot crack" at fixing the issues.

-His successful election as the state member for Callide saw Head become the youngest MP to serve in the 57th Legislative Assemby of Queensland.
+His successful election as the state member for Callide saw Head become the youngest MP to serve in the 57th Legislative Assembly of Queensland.

-Head delivered his maiden speech to the Queensland parliament on 16 August 2022 in which he claimed the Containers for Change recycling scheme was a subtle tax which had people risking their lives to reclaim.
-He also criticised the regulation of logging in Australia as well as mandatory cultural diversity training for students at Monash University describing it as "sheer wokeism" and "an insult to our education system".

 In his speech, Head warned his fellow parliamentarians not to treat his electorate with disdain, stating that failing to do so would make "an enemy of me and my people."